KaminariOS/rustracer/README.md

 Thanks to the superior Rust package manager `Cargo`, building and running can be as brainless as a one-liner: `cargo run`.

-However, some external C libraries like Vulkan SDK may be missing on your system.
+However, some external C libraries like Vulkan SDK may be missing on your system(those libraries are necessary for basically any Vulkan or non-trivial graphics programming project, regardless of whatever programming language used).

 - To install those libraries automatically,
   - Install [Nix](https://nixos.org/download.html) package manager(Linux only) and [direnv](https://direnv.net).
   - `cd` into the project directory and `direnv allow`.